 Right to Life

 Everyone has a right to life.
-Climate change fundamentally threatens that, not just in the future, but today.
-We are not content to just work for the right to life of those who are not already threatened.
-Without restoration, millions of people have had their right to life breached.
+Climate change fundamentally threatens that, not just for those in the future, but in the present too.
+Without restoration, millions of people will have their right to life breached.
 This ties our aims as an organisation in with this universally accepted principle.

 Right to a safe and Stable climate

 In solving a problem as big as climate change, we cannot ignore the evidence.
-We cannot ignore it is happening, nor what its effects may be.
-However, when looking for solutions and at technologies and techniques, we cannot allow our minds to be clouded by ideology- we must look at what works, but also at the risks as well as the benefits in as impartial a manner as possible.
-Of course, evidence-based solutions do not mean ignoring the human effects of these- far from it, it means being acutely aware of what they are.
+Thus when looking for solutions we cannot allow our minds to be clouded by ideology, and must consider the risks as well as the benefits in as impartial a manner as possible.
+Of course, evidence-based solutions do not necessitate the ignoring of human impacts - far from it, they mean being acutely aware of what they are.

-We cannot hope for a just world if we have such an unsafe climate.
+We cannot hope for a just world if we have an unsafe climate.
 Economic and social inequalities are, and will continue to be, made worse by the climate crisis.
 The effects of climate change do, and will, hamper development.
 What justice may be found if people don't have a safe climate to securely plan for the future?
-Climate change has already happened, so if we are to achieve justice for the millions already suffering, we cannot just stop it getting worse.
+Climate change has already materialized: if we are to achieve justice for the millions already suffering, we cannot just stop it getting worse.
 We need to make it better.
 We need to restore.